abhishek591508/EasFarm/readme.md

 🚜 Why EasFarm?

-    In India, farmers often face challenges such as:
+    In India, farmers often face challenges in connecting with manufacturers, suppliers, and machine owners (like tractors and harvesters).
+Many times, they also get overcharged due to lack of transparency.
-    Difficulty in finding nearby tractor or harvester owners Lack of transparency in pricing
-    Limited connections with suppliers and manufacturers
-    Overcharging due to middlemen

 👉 EasFarm solves this by creating a direct bridge between farmers and product/service providers.

 ✅ Features

-    📍 Location-based Search – View a list of nearby tractor owners, harvester owners, suppliers, and manufacturers in one click
+        ✅ View a list of nearby tractor owners, harvester owners, suppliers, and manufacturers in just one click.
+        ✅ Compare prices and choose the best products and services.
+        ✅ Get support from an AI-powered help bot integrated into the platform.
-    💰 Price Transparency – Farmers can compare prices and choose the best option 🔗 Direct Connection – Contact suppliers, manufacturers, and machine owners without middlemen 📊 User-friendly Platform – Simple, clean, and farmer-focused design
+        📊 User-friendly Platform – Simple, clean, and farmer-focused design

 🏗️ Tech Stack